cs573-24s/a3-Experiment/README.md

 Pack circle: Circle packed diagrams are a visualization method for displaying hierarchical data, where each circle represents an element in the dataset, the size of the circle is usually proportional to some numerical quantity, and the nested structure of the circles demonstrates the hierarchical relationship of the data.
 The benefits of circle packing diagrams include intuitive display of hierarchical structure excellent use of space, and so on.

-# Platform used
+## Platform used

-We used Visual Studio Code to write the four diagrams and later connected the diagrams to the Revisit [2] platform for our study and testing.
+We used Visual Studio Code to write the four diagrams and later connected the diagrams to the Revisit platform for our study and testing.

 reVISit allows you to create interactive, web-based study setups using a JSON Domain Specific Language (DSL), called reVISit.spec, and a set of stimuli specified in the DSL.
 After creating the specification and stimuli, you can build your study and deploy it to the Web.
 You can use stimuli such as images, (interactive) html pages, or response components.

 The ReVISit framework uses declarative DSL (Domain Specific Language) to specify visualization experiments.
 Configuration files are compiled into the ReVISit platform using JSON format.The ReVISit framework provides an environment that allows researchers to build web-based visual user studies by cloning/forking github repositories.
 Users can then customize the properties of the configuration file to specify the desired study components (consent, training, practice, trial, stimulus, and survey).

-URL to our GIT for revisit clone: https://github.com/BijeshShrestha/Revisit.git
+URL to our GIT for revisit clone: https://github.com/BijeshShrestha/revisit.git

-# Study Protocol
+## Study Protocol

-We use D3 objects for the creation of four different graphs, bar chart, stacked bar chart, bubble chart and packed circle chart, where the first two are similar and the last two are similar, making it easier to compare and analyze the data at a later stage.
+We use D3 objects for the creation of four different graphs, bar chart, stacked chart, bubble and packed circle, where the first two are similar and the last two are similar, making it easier to compare and analyze the data at a later stage.
 We connect the four charts to revisit developments.

 We used 5 questions for each chart, for a total of 20 questions.
 A total of 20 participants were enrolled in the trial.